oroinc/orocommerce/src/Oro/Bundle/CustomThemeBundle/Resources/doc/сollapsible-filters-customization.md

     <dd>
         <ol>
             <li>Include viewportManager.</li>
-            <li>Now FullScreenFiltersAction enable on mobile-landscape (max-width: 662px;) and less page size.</li>
+            <li>Now FullScreenFiltersAction is enabled on mobile-landscape (max-width: 662px;) or mobile.</li>
-            <li>If datagrid has attribute data-server-render and screen size more mobile-landscape (max-width: 662px) - disable this plugin.</li>
+            <li>If datagrid has the data-server-render attribute and the screen size bigger than mobile-landscape (max-width: 662px) - disable this plugin.</li>
         </ol>
     </dd>
     <dt>CustomThemeBundle/.../FilterBundle/scss/components/filters-box-collapse.scss</dt>